BurnOutTrader/fund-forge/ff_strategies/README.md

 In back-testing subscribing to multiple symbols, will have a linear performance impact, with each symbol subscribed we are increasing the size of the data which must be sorted into our primary data feed by n(1).
 This is one downside of the microservice API instances, we need to check each symbol data vendor api address and request the data per symbol.
-If you are backtesting a large number of symbols, you will see a delay in the backtest as we pull new primary resolution data from the data server 1 symbol at a time.
+If you are backtesting a large number of symbols, you will see a delay in the backtest at the start of each historical month as we pull new primary resolution data from the data server 1 symbol at a time.

 I have made some functions to make this concurrent but using them would involve hard coding the platform to only allow 1 data server instance for all DataVendor apis and eliminate the possibility of using api microservices.
 I felt the trade-off of longer back-tests was worth it.